-A property is located in this geographical area as defined by the City of Edmonton.
+A Neighbourhood is a geographical area defined by the City of Edmonton.
 Maps identifying these neighbourhood boundaries are accessible on the City website, http://maps.edmonton.ca/map.aspx (choose "Neighbourhood" in the "I'm looking for" drop-down menu).